ncatlab/nlab-content/pages/4/2/5/5/5524/content.md

   \,.
 $$

-By inspection one see that this morphis is
+By inspection one see that this morphism is

 * in degree 0 the target-map $t : Mor(\mathcal{G}) \to \mathcal{G}_0$;